MileHacker Logo

 • Companies: All major international car rental companies operate in Sacramento, with counters at SMF and downtown locations.

-• Requirements: Valid driver's license from home country (IDP recommended for foreign licenses) and a major credit card in renter's name.
+• Requirements: Valid driver's license from home country (AN international driving priving is a good idea for foreign licenses) and a major credit card in renter's name.

 • Age & Insurance: Most companies require drivers to be 21+.
 A surcharge often applies for drivers 21-24.
 Rental car insurance is important.

-• Booking: Advance booking is recommended, especially during peak seasons, to secure better rates and vehicle availability.
+• Booking: Booking in advance is recommended, especially during peak seasons, to secure better rates and vehicle availability.

 Other Rentals